 But, with the hire of an innovative and energetic president ready for new perspectives (and Waybetter entering the scene with just that), it became clear that winning days were ahead for PC.

 The Better Way

-The year-over-year results were almost immediate, and a very interesting trend showed itself.
-As of December 13, inquiries are DOWN nearly 25%, while applications are up 13%, but more importantly, completed applications are up a startling 40%.
+The year-over-year results were impressive (with double-digit increases), and there was one very interesting trend: As of December 13, inquiries were DOWN 25%, while applications were up 13%.
+But, more importantly, completed applications were up a startling 40%.